2i2c-org/infrastructure/docs/howto/operate/setup-ci-cd-aws.md

 # Set up the CI/CD system in an AWS cluster

-The pilot-hubs deployer code supports [a new `auth_aws` function](https://github.com/2i2c-org/pilot-hubs/blob/e96e7bcded187870dc2e07d6626de8a12586ed32/deployer/hub.py#L126) to get a temporary kubeconfig file that allows a successful connection with the kubernetes cluster.
+The pilot-hubs deployer code supports [a new `auth_aws` function](https://github.com/2i2c-org/pilot-hubs/blob/e96e7bcded187870dc2e07d6626de8a12586ed32/deployer/hub.py#L126) that can export a temporary kubeconfig file allowing a successful connection with the kubernetes cluster.
-It is actually expecting a 2i2c generated IAM entity (the `deployer` user) and its AWS credentials (that we provide in a sops encrypted json file) to properly set them up as the AWS `Access Key ID` and `Secret Access Key` as environment variables and successfully perform operations in the cluster as the `deployer` user.
+The function expects a 2i2c generated IAM entity (a `deployer` user) and its AWS credentials (provided as a sops encrypted `json` file).
+These will be used to properly set up the AWS `Access Key ID` and `Secret Access Key` environment variables and to allow performing operations in the cluster as the `deployer` user.

 There are some requisites for being able to successfully and automatically deploy hubs on AWS clusters using the provided functionality: